Ferlab-Ste-Justine/openstack-zeppelin/README.md

 - **zeppelin_mirror**: Mirror to download zeppelin from.
 Defaults to the university of Waterloo.

-- **spark_mirror**: Mirror to download spark from.
-Defaults to the university of Toronto.

 - **k8_executor_image**: Image to use to launch executor containers in kubernetes.
 Defaults to **chusj/spark:7508c20ef44952f1ee2af91a26822b6efc10998f**

 - **k8_api_endpoint**: Kubernetes api endpoint that zeppelin will use to provision executors on kubernetes.